 "Socialism, consisting of evolved individuals, will prevail in the end, but as long as people are not highly evolved, individualism will keep coming to the surface.
 Individualism exists only for the ushering in of Spiritual socialism."
 [Yogananda, in East-West of February 1934, Volume 6, No. 4.
 [Download]

-The first quotation's last part is deranged, the second quotation doubtful, and the third is OK.
+The first quotation's last part is deranged, the second quotation doubtful, and the third is OK, even though Yogananda teaches against it lots of times.
 The guru gainsays himself ever so often.
-How can you trust him?
-Is it from a level of incompetence or dumb and idiotic faith (Cf. the Peter Principle) in what matters?
+How can you trust him, or: Which among different windbag sayings get socially accepted?
+Is it from a level of gullibility funneled into a dumb and idiotic faith (Cf. the Peter Principle) in what matters?
 We might wonder what Yogananda was at.
 Individualism may be harmed and eventually be at stake by foolish and slavish belief in humbug - It means you as an individual soul at risk too.
 I suggest you stick to the individual soul you are, just to be sure and not give in to humbug.

 Otherwise, in physics there are some paradoxes also.
 If we cannot do away with them, it is presumably because we lack good ideas.